 People working in the USA are often employed at will, meaning that they are not protected from dismissal by any clauses in their contract.
-There may either be no written contract at all or one that doesn´t specify the need for a valid reason for dismissing an employee.
+There may either be no written contract at all or one that doesn’t specify the need for a valid reason for dismissing an employee.
 Likewise, the employee is free to leave at any time without having to specify a reason.

 A few general guidelines are worth keeping in mind for most people working in the USA.
-An average working week is around 40 hours, although, in the US, working overtime is fairly common and often expected.
-Furthermore, employers are not required to grant employees any paid vacation, sick leave, or federal holidays, which means that, if you plan on working in the USA, you should be ready to negotiate this with your employer.
-Parents of newborn children are, however, entitled to 12 weeks of unpaid leave.
+An average working week is around 40 hours, although in the US, working overtime is fairly common and often expected.
+Furthermore, employers are not required to grant employees any paid vacation, sick leave, or federal holidays, which means that if you plan on working in the USA, you should be ready to negotiate this with your employer.
+Parents of newborn children are, however, entitled to twelve weeks of unpaid leave.